London Public Transport a Nightmare for Wheelchair Users

-In an effort to highlight accessibility issues, a new travel experiment sent wheelchair users and able-bodied people on five of the busiest London commute routes, revealing just how hard it is for disabled passengers to navigate the public transport system.
+To highlight accessibility issues, a new travel experiment sent wheelchair users and non-disabled people on five of the busiest London commute routes, revealing just how hard it is for disabled passengers to navigate the public transport system.

 By enlisting the help of five wheelchair users, we tested five popular commuter journeys in London, starting from the same point and time as able-bodied commuters.
 The results showed:

-It's the busiest commuter city not only in the UK but also in Europe, with 1.3 million journeys made by people with disabilities in London every day.
+It's the busiest commuter city in the UK and Europe, with 1.3 million daily journeys by people with disabilities in London.
 Although the Mayor of London website states accessibility on London's public transport is one of the best in the country, disabled users paint a dire picture.
 Specialist solicitors Bolt Burdon Kemp conducted a travel experiment on London's busiest commute routes to reveal just how hard it is to navigate the capital's transport system.

 The 'Going the Extra Mile' experiment enlisted the help of five wheelchair users who tested five popular commuter journeys in London.
-The study pitted wheelchair users and able-bodied commuters against each other, with each starting their journey from the same point, at the same time and finishing at the same destination.
-The experiment was carried out in an effort to raise awareness of accessibility issues on public transport.
+The study pitted wheelchair users and able-bodied commuters against each other, starting their journey from the same point simultaneously and finishing at the same destination.
+The experiment was carried out to raise awareness of accessibility issues on public transport.

-With only 77 out of 270 stations fully accessible for wheelchair users, London's transport options are often very limited for people with disabilities, making their journeys longer and filled with challenges.
-The five commuter journeys carried out during the course of this experiment took wheelchair users a combined total of 3 hours and 5 minutes to complete - 49% longer than able-bodied participants.
+With only 77 out of 270 stations fully accessible for wheelchair users, London's transport options are often minimal for people with disabilities, making their journeys longer and filled with challenges.
+The five commuter journeys carried out during this experiment took wheelchair users a combined total of 3 hours and 5 minutes to complete - 49% longer than non-disabled participants.